Gering boys soccer drops matchup with Cheyenne Central at Memorial Stadium

 Cheyenne Central finished with 26 shots while Gering had three.
 Both teams had two corner kicks.

-“We had two good chances to scor, we just have to put them away,” Guadarrama said.
+“We had two good chances to score, we just have to put them away,” Guadarrama said.
 “We just have to play the game and there are things we need to work on.
-We are a young team and we will get there.
+We are a young team, and we will get there.
 The positives though are we are starting to figure it out.”